Timothy Lyons, born 1852, died 1923

 Could not find the deeds for 10 or 21 Darwin Street, nor for 3 Marcia Road ,nor mention of T/W.J.
 Lyons in the Southwark Local History Deeds. he obviously did not own the house, but was just renting 3 rooms, on one floor, the ground, I assume.

-.Summary of places he lived.
+.Summary of places Timothy Lyons lived.

 Children of Timothy Lyons